Today we’re remembering a legendary British magazine that really stood out during the Nintendo 64 era of gaming.

 Of particular note was a tiny monthly contribution from a British journalist living in Tokyo.

 Made in Japan chronicled Max Everingham’s adventures out in the east.
-In keeping with the magazine’s tone of voice, it was a lighthearted and humorous.
+In keeping with the magazine’s tone of voice, it was light-hearted and humorous.
 Often, it covered some weird going on in Japan where the cuteness/kawaii culture is so rife.

 It ran for several years and Everingham later put in an amusing section teaching readers useless Japanese phrases.
 Which was fun.